crazydudee/Weather-App/README.md

-# weather_app
+# Weather-App

-A new Flutter project.
+A Weather App that shows real time weather forecast of next 12 hours.

 ## Getting Started